phyletica/phyletica.github.io/slides/git-intro/slides.md

 ```
 $ git branch
-* master
+* main
 ```
 <p class="fragment fade-up">
-We have a single branch called master
+We have a single branch called main
 </p>